ryantrainor/ryantrainor.github.io/_pages/chente.md

 <!-- In conversation with Chente's family, we have decided to name the unique galaxy describe above 'Mariposa' in his memory  of Vicente and in honor of the ways that he shaped and our F&M community and my own perspective as a scientist.
    -->
-After Chente's death, many F&M community members and I were able to meet with his family and share our memories of his college years.
-In those conversations, the Brambila family and I talked about the connections between Chente's study of history and ancestry through the lens of dance and my own studies through the tools of astronomy.
-Through those conversations, we decided to name the unique galaxy described above *Mariposa* in memory of Chente and in gratitude for the way he helped shaped my own perspective on galaxy formation.
+After Vicente's death, many F&M community members and I were able to meet with his family and share our memories of his college years.
+In those conversations, the Brambila family and I talked about the connections between Vicente's study of history and ancestry through the lens of dance and my own studies through the tools of astronomy.
+Through those conversations, we decided to name the unique galaxy described above *Mariposa* in memory of Vicente and in gratitude for the way he helped shaped my own perspective on galaxy formation.
 The wing-like shape of Mariposa evokes
-Chente's many dances with his Monarch butterfly wings, providing a reminder of the artistry he shared and of the power of dance to re-imagine our relationship to our ancestors--both on Earth and in the cosmos beyond.
+Vicente's many dances with his Monarch butterfly wings, providing a reminder of the artistry he shared and of the power of dance to re-imagine our relationship to our ancestors--both on Earth and in the cosmos beyond.
 In this framing, the slow growth of galaxies through feedback interactions is not a matter of domination or of death; it is more like the rhythm of a drum that keeps galactic evolution precisely on time.